Okaminokiba315/DeviantartFaveChecker/README.md

 2. Open the entire folder with your favorite compiler, and run the 'reserchs.py' file.
-If you have downloaded the package for the first time, you might be asked to install "requests" and "bs4" (Thanks PeterKart for pointing out).
+If you have downloaded the package for the first time, you might be asked to install "requests", "urlextract", and "bs4" (Thanks PeterKart for pointing out).
 There's also user-agent field that might have to be replaced first.
 Find your user agent here:
 https://www.whatismybrowser.com/detect/what-is-my-user-agent/